mokeWe/openmeters/README.md

 ![preview](screenshots/preview.gif)

-OpenMeters is an audio metering program for Linux, written in Rust for PipeWire systems.
+OpenMeters is an audio metering program for Linux written in Rust.

 ## roadmap